austintgriffith/web2-to-web3-curriculum/day3/README.md

 What are stable coins? / Use cases / Pegging mechanisms

-What are smart contracts?
-(We only talked about smart contracts (wallets) a bit on day 2)

-Point to Ethereum page gives an overivew over [here](https://ethereum.org/en/get-eth/#dex).

 Swap some ETH to stable on Uniswap.
  - Just a smart contract that handle the prices with a "simple" formula